-2.3.5 Leadership Results

-- 2.3.5.1 Ethical Behavior: The SAWMPO Policy Board, TAC and Staff will perform their duties and responsibilities in a professional, ethical manner.
-The target is for zero ethical violations. - 2.3.5.2 Regulatory Compliance: SAWMPO will strive to achieve 100% compliance with Title VI and other Regulations governing the SAWMPO. - 2.3.5.3 Audit Findings: The SAWMPO's target is to receive an unqualified audit opinion each and every year. - 2.3.5.4 SAWMPO Policy Board and TAC Training: Policy and TAC leadership will receive Title VI training on an annual basis.
+- 3.3.4 Leadership Results - 3.3.4.1 Ethical Behavior.
+The SAWMPO Policy Board, TAC, and Staff will perform their duties and responsibilities in a professional, ethical manner.
+The target is for zero ethical violations. - 3.3.4.2 Regulatory Compliance.
+SAWMPO will strive to achieve 100% compliance with Title VI and other regulations governing the SAWMPO. - 3.3.4.3 Audit Findings.
+The SAWMPO's target is to receive an unqualified audit opinion each year. - 3.3.4.4 SAWMPO Policy Board and TAC Training.
+Policy and TAC leadership will receive Title VI training as it is available.